An ACT Government Website

 • be a resident of the Australian Capital Territory

-• be able to commit to the program on a full-time basis over the 12-week period, and
+• be able to attend the program on a full-time basis over the 12-weeks

-• have been unemployed, or not in meaningful employment, for more than 2 years.
+• be unemployed, or not in meaningful employment, for more than 2 years.

-• on Temporary Protection Visas or Safe Haven Enterprise Visas
+• on a Temporary Protection visa or Safe Haven Enterprise visa

 • holders of an ACT Services Access card